 Mop pads may be able to be dried in the tumble dryer on a low setting.
 However, if you are unsure, it is preferable to air dry them.

-This helps to keep moisture from remaining on the material and causing mould to develop during storage.
+This helps to keep moisture from remaining on the material and causing mold to develop during storage.
 It can help prevent the formation of unpleasant smells.
 Allow the mop pad to dry flat before reattaching it to the mop head.

 Most manufacturers will include cleaning instructions with their goods, so double-check before your trip.